Ronald J. Hays

-Ronald Jackson Hays (August 19, 1928 – January 11, 2021) was a United States Navy four star admiral who served as Vice Chief of Naval Operations from 1983 to 1985, and as Commander in Chief, United States Pacific Command from 1985 to 1988.
+Ronald Jackson "Happy" Hays (August 19, 1928 – January 11, 2021) was a United States Navy four star admiral who served as Vice Chief of Naval Operations from 1983 to 1985, and as Commander in Chief, United States Pacific Command from 1985 to 1988.

 Early life

-Hays was born on August 19, 1928, and raised in Urania, Louisiana, a sawmill town that was owned "lock, stock, and barrel" by the Q.T.
-Hardtner family.
-In high school, "Happy" Hays worked as the butcher's assistant in the company store.
-There, Mr. Hardtner took notice and succeeded in gaining a United States Naval Academy congressional appointment for "Happy."
+Hays was born on August 19, 1928, in Urania, Louisiana, near Olla, Louisiana.
+Happy grew up in Urania and attended Urania High School, now called LaSalle High School.
+As a teenager, he worked as the butcher's assistant in the Urania Lumber Company Commisarry.
+The owner, Mr. Q.T.
+Hardtner, took notice of his integrity and work ethic.
+Mr. Hardtner mentored Happy and provided the necessary support to help him earn a congressional appointment to the United States Naval Academy in Annapolis, Maryland.
+Throughout his life, Happy frequently returned to Olla to tend to family land near Urania.

 Naval career

 Hays graduated from the United States Naval Academy in 1950 and served on a destroyer for one year prior to commencing flight training.
 After a series of operational aviation assignments, including a tour as an experimental test pilot and two combat tours in Vietnam flying the all-weather attack A-6A Intruder, he was ordered in 1969 to the Pentagon, Washington, D.C., for duty on the staff of the Chief of Naval Operations.

 Between 1969 and 1988 Hays' career path was divided between fleet aviation assignments and resource management positions in the Pentagon.
 During this period significant assignments included: